 Farming is as important to Du Nord as it is to the state and nation.
-As a grain-to-glass distillery, we are especially dependent on farmers to provide the base grains from which we make our spirits.
+As a distillery, we are especially dependent on farmers to provide the base grains from which we make our spirits.
 Du Nord is committed to working directly with farmers to source our grains and fermentables as locally as possible.
-Our commitment does not come without costs; it is much cheaper, and less time consuming, to bypass the farms and buy ethanol from large refineries.
-However, our spirits can be traced back to the fertile soil of a couple family farms and those farms receive needed support.
+Every Du Nord product is made with alcohol that started as a seed in Minnesota soil, so our spirits can be traced back to the fertile soil of a couple family farms and those farms receive needed support.
+Our clear base spirits are often a blend of commercial GNS and grain to glass spirit.
 Scroll down to learn more about the farmers that play an important part in our award winning spirits.

 Mike and Mona Evens have, in one way or another, always been a part of Du Nord.
 Of course when their daughter said she wanted to start a distillery, they were bound to lend a helping hand.
 Today the Evens' grow corn and soybeans on their farms in Canby, Ivanhoe, and Cold Spring, Minnesota.
 The homestead farm in Cold Spring is the home to the corn that forms the basis of each of Du Nord's products.
 In 2014, Du Nord made the move to non-GMO corn; that corn has been grown at the Cold Spring farm ever since.
 Though they certainly enjoy their trips to the cities to bring corn to the distillery, Mike would rather be fishing, Mona would rather be hiking in the northwoods with her dog, and they both would rather be playing with their 3 grandchildren.